planetarian/KCDocumentation/KCNavCompFilter.md

 [^1]: The Ship Classes filter always shows the English names for these classes, but localized names for them can be viewed by hovering your mouse over the class in question.

 ### Ship names
 Ship names are always interpreted literally.
-For instance, if you specify `Nelson`, it will assume you mean *base* Nelson, *not* remodeled Nelson.
+For instance, if you specify `Nelson`, it will assume you mean *base* Nelson, *not* remodeled Nelson Kai.
 If you wish to search for a remodel, you must specify the *exact* remodel you're searching for, e.g. `Nelson Kai`.

 If you misspell a ship name, KCNav will usually be able figure out what you intended, as long as it's still fairly close.